01 of 12

 Wrap Petal Around Base

-Wrap the petal around the teardrop of gum paste and furl the outside edge slightly to create a closed rosebud.
-You can use these buds for contrast on the cake as well as full blown roses.Continue to 9 of 12 below.
+Wrap the petal around the base and furl the outside edge slightly to create a closed rosebud.
+If you're making a gum paste bouquet, keep some flowers at the rosebud stage.Continue to 9 of 12 below.

 09 of 12